tenzir/tenzir/rfc/002-fault-tolerance/README.md

 We can frame the requirements we are facing more generally in terms of the CAP theorem.
 Given that availability is of utmost importance for processing security data, we cannot compromise on it.
 On the contrary, we can compromise on consistency, given that telemetry data is fundamentally incomplete.
-Security analysts are always working with a subset of descriptions of activity, and stitching together analytics based on partial knowledge is the norm.
+For example, packet drops upstream may lead to a stream of events that does not cover all activity.
+Security analysts are accustomed to working with a subset of activity, and stitching together analytics based on partial knowledge is the norm.
 For this reason, it makes sense to also prioritize availability when facing a network partition.

-Unlike a transactional RDBMS, the system expectations for our use case center around *eventual consistency*.
+Unlike a transactional relational DBMS, the system expectations for our use case center around *eventual consistency*.
 For example, it is acceptable for the system to have slightly different knowledge about existing data, and thereby produce slightly different query results in the short term, as long these discrepancies consolidate eventually.

 With respect to the system core, this implies that the catalog must support transactions when processing partition operations.
-For example, a compaction operation may remove N partitions and replace them with a new one.
-These operations break down to a sequence of deletes, followed by an insert.
+For example, a compaction operation may remove N partitions and replace them with single new one.
+These operations break down to a sequence of deletes, followed by one insert.
+Atomicity of these operations is a requirement for correctness.

 ### Non-requirements

 Infrastructure approaches for hardware redundancy are considered out of scope.
 In particular, we do not consider fault tolerance at the storage layer.
-There are many different ways to provide redundant storage, e.g., RAID storage, distributed file systems or NAS.
-Cloud storage, like S3 or Azure blob storage, are replicated three times, and adding an additional layer of fault tolerance on top does not provide a lot of additional safety but considerably increases the cost.
+There are many different ways to provide redundant storage, e.g., RAID storage, distributed file systems, or NAS.
+Cloud storage, like S3 or Azure blob storage, are often replicated three times, and adding an additional layer of fault tolerance on top does not provide a lot of additional safety but considerably increases the cost.

 ## Solution Proposal

-The most important architectural effort concerns making the catalog a fault-tolerant component.
+The most important architectural effort concerns making the catalog fault-tolerant.
 To this end, we propose to factor the logic that operates on partition metadata into a dedicated **metastore**.
 As a first point of contact for queries, the catalog also keeps per-partition index structures in memory.
-This catalog functionality is out of scope, as it represents derived, immutable state from the metastore.
+The indexing functionality of the catalog is out of scope, as it represents derived, immutable state from the metastore.

 Adjacent fault-tolerance efforts outside the catalog scope involve isolation of components.
-For example, the failure domain of the read path is a single query, which we can deploy in a dedicated operating system process (that extends to a single cloud function or container execution).
+For example, the failure domain of the read path is a single query, which we can deploy in a dedicated operating system process, which extends to a single cloud function or container execution.
 Likewise, we can isolate failure domains on the write path by spawning each data source (or pipeline) in its own process.
 This flexibility is a by-product of the actor model architecture that treats internal components as microservices.
 The spectrum of fate sharing is the OS process boundary.
 The choice highly depends on the specifics of the deployment environment.
 Once the **metastore** architecture is realized moving individual read or write streams into their dedicated process can be done be spawning dedicated database nodes.

 We briefly touch on how the mechanism for making the write and read path resilient, and then focus the discussion on fault tolerance within the VAST server node, specifically the catalog.

-To avoid bloating the propoal with caveats unrealted to the core problem, we assume a starting architecture that has been planned earlier, but is not fully implemented yet.
+To avoid bloating the proposal with caveats unrelated to the core problem, we assume a starting architecture that has been planned earlier, but is not fully implemented yet.